Mufulira Wanderers F.C.: 1960–1969: Beginning of dominance

 After the match, the team returned to the dressing room and word soon went round that Ian Smith had unilaterally declared a state of Independence (UDI) so General Manager Hansworth of Wanderer's sponsors Roan Consolidated Mines, who had accompanied the team to Salisbury, ordered their hasty departure for the airport where they boarded their chartered plane without going through immigration formalities.
 On arrival at Ndola Airport, the players were driven home in private vehicles and the Super Castle Cup was permanently in Wanderers' custody.

 Wanderers were the dominant team in Zambian football in the sixties and won the League a record 5 times, including 3 in a row from 1965 to 1967.
-Ndhlovu was by then player-coach and he still thrilled fans everywhere Wanderers played with his mesmerizing dribbling skills.
-His prowess was recognized when he became the first footballer to win the Zambian Sportsman of the Year award in 1964 and there was a benefit match between Wanderers and Kitwe Sports to mark his 10 years in professional football in 1966.
+Ndhlovu was, by then, player-coach, and he still thrilled fans everywhere as Wanderers played with his dribbling skills.
+He became the first footballer to win the Zambian Sportsman of the Year award in 1964 and there was a benefit match between Wanderers and Kitwe Sports to mark his 10 years in professional football in 1966.

-The team built up a large following of admirers throughout Zambia and won several more cups including Zambia's inaugural Charity Shield in 1967, and their famous green and white striped shirts were widely regarded as a symbol of success.
+The team built up a large following of admirers throughout Zambia and won several more cups including Zambia's inaugural Charity Shield in 1967.
+Their green and white striped shirts were widely regarded as a symbol of success.
 At this point, a number of talented schoolboys were welcomed into the team – Robertson Zulu from Kantanshi Secondary School while Mettu Mumba, Noah Chishiki and Abraham Nkole were picked from Mufulira Secondary.

 In 1968, Ndhlovu left for a six-month coaching course with Blackpool in England and Sikazwe stood in as coach.
 In September 1969, striker Robertson Zulu set a club record by scoring 9 goals when Wanderers beat Kabwe United 14–1 in a Heinrich Cup tie, on his way to winning the Zambian League's top goal-scorer award and helping Wanderers to a fifth league title.
 Wanderers were a cut above the rest of the teams and it was around this time that they earned themselves the "Mighty" tag.
 Their success was attributed to having a fine reservoir of players as well as the good administration of the team.